 Evaluation criteria for replication findings

-We aimed to compare the replication effects with the effects in the original experiments using the criteria set by LeBel et al. (2019) (see Section “Replication Evaluation” in the supplementary).
+We aimed to compare the replication effects with the effects in the original studies using the criteria set by LeBel et al. (2019) (see Section “Replication Evaluation” in the supplementary).

 [Note: Evaluation is not currently possible in Stage 1 since the current sample used for data analysis was randomly generated on Qualtrics.
 This part will be further revised after the actual data collection.]